567-labs/fastllm/docs/embedding.md

 Note that for us to be able to call our custom Modal `cls` object and call the `.embed` function with our batches of data, all it took was a `.map` function.
 Modal automatically handles the orchestration of the different containers, the serialization and deserialization of inputs between the different functions and the individual container lifecycle.

-Trying to implement this on our own would have been a serious challenge - you would be constrained by the physical number of GPUs you could afford, then configure these images to work on each GPU manually before writing the code to pass data in between each container while trying to optimize throughput and utilisation of each GPU.
-This is a non-trivial amount of work to accomplish.
+Trying to implement this on our own would have been a serious challenge - you would be constrained by the physical number of GPUs you could afford, then configure these images to work on each GPU manually before writing the code to pass data in between each container while trying to optimize throughput and utilisation of each GPU. **This is a non-trivial amount of work to accomplish**.

 ```python
 @stub.function(